shubhanshu02/GSoC-2021-logs/README.md

 3. **Support for Batch Mode in TensorFlow backend (Optional)**

    Loading multiple image frames as a single batch and inferring them at once is less expensive on the system than processing all frames one by one.
-Enabling batch inference for model inference will significantly boost the TensorFlow backend’s performance if clubbed with the async mode.
+Enabling batch inference for model inference will significantly boost the TensorFlow backend's performance if clubbed with the async mode.

 ## Phase of Development